rushik/LuceneHDFS/README.md

 - IndexBuilderRAMDir.java : Indexes local documents and export lucene indexes to HDFS
 - Search.java : PIG UDF loads lucene indexes (one time) and search thru indexes and return BAG of match documents
 - SearchHDFSRamDir.java : Example search code which loads indexes stored in HDFS and print matched documents

+*need to replace HDFS path, local path in above files